aurora-is-near/doc.aurora.dev/content/develop/start/hardhat.md

 ## Conclusion

-In this tutorial we deployed an ERC-20 token using HardHat on the Aurora TestNet, transferred, and approved ERC-20 tokens.
+In this tutorial we deployed an ERC-20 token using Hardhat on the Aurora Testnet, transferred, and approved ERC-20 tokens.
 Moreover, we added other utility tasks such as getting the total supply, and the account balance.
-The only difference is we changed the Ethereum MainNet to the Aurora RPC endpoint.
+The only difference is we changed the Ethereum Mainnet to the Aurora RPC endpoint.